rossweinstein/Evolutionary-Computing-Python/README.md

 ```

 ### How To Use
 To run this program, you simply pass a set of ECSystemParameters to the ECSystem class.
+All parameters must be set for the program to run.

 ```python
 params = ECSystemParameters()